trooperandz/Trivia-Game/README.md

 ### Assets/images/answers
  * various images for answer container background image content

-## Program General Information:
+## Program Highlights:

  * All program js functionality was placed inside of js objects

+ * All question/answer html content is generated dynamically with js

  * Bootstrap was used for this project.

- * The project features the backstretch.js plugin, for question and answer container images.
+ * The project features the backstretch.js plugin, for question and answer container background images.

  * Google fonts were used for program text.